 Too much is never too good, and quantity doesn’t mean quality.
 Some agencies think that if they give their client more variety, it will make them look more professional, and they’ll have less work left to do, cuz the client is provided with wider choice.
 In fact, giving your client 15 different logo mockups disperses their attention, and, instead of polishing one variant and making it great, you’ll be dashing back and forth between all so-so variants always changing the preferences.

-The better your initial brief and analysis of the market situation are, the narrower the choice will become.
+The better your initial creative brief and analysis of the market situation are, the narrower the choice will become.
 When the range is too wide, it only means you are not sure what to do while you have to know exactly.
 You can offer several options and go with the one that in the perspective should prove more effective than the other, but not more.
 That’s the whole drill – put it into practice!

 №7: Always have a back-up plan

 The thing about having multiple templates ready to launch at any moment can save everybody’s necks during an emergency.
-In case the deadline was shortened or prolonged, the stakeholders changed, the type of work changed – you can always be in shape and kick it off right away.
+In case the deadline was shortened or prolonged, the stakeholders changed, the type of work changed – you can always be in shape and kick it off with the right project development right away.
 Being flexible and having the ability to adapt to changes, both big and small, is one of the most valuable characteristics in such a fast-paced world.
 Be ready for everything and make sure everybody knows what to do so that no one panics.

-№8: Don’t redo your colleagues work
+№8: Don’t re-do your colleagues work

-So, you have the whole project planned out to the tiniest elements, and everything seems to be fine.
+So, you have the entire project planned out to the tiniest elements, and everything seems to be fine.
 You’re working with the fonts, and finally the designer sends you the sketch of how everything should look like.
 It kinda looks like what was planned, but … you don’t like it and feel you could do better.
 Your options:

 - Fix what you don’t like yourself.

 Opting for variant B, you depreciate your colleagues’ work, creating a conflicting situation out of nowhere because of your personal taste/reasoning/ambition (underline the correct one) – it won’t do anyone no good.
-If you think the change is really worth it, share your thoughts with the team and make the final decision together.
+If you think the change is really worth it, share your thoughts with the design team and make the final decision together.
 Changing the plan and the flow of the project single-handedly is also very risky and can only worsen the result.

 №9: Avoid last-minute fixes